musicalglass/KAOS/KAOS_Horizons/README.md

 > 💡 _You are not the problem.
 The system is._

-KAOS is an experiment in rewriting that stack from the bottom up, in a way that is:
+KAOS is the **Completion Backward Principle** in action: rewriting reality based on a future copy of itself from an alternate timeline, in a way that is:
 - understandable,
 - teachable,
 - hackable,
-- and honestly… kind of funny.
+- and can be built entirely from the ground up following comprehensive instructions.

 You didn’t “sign up” for this.
 You **arrived** here after a long, strange trip.
 Consider this repo your little pocket of **post-apocalyptic peace and quiet** in a universe of noisy software.